Difficulty-Controllable Cloze Question Distractor Generation: Results and Analysis

 \subsection{Difficulty-controllable Distractor Generation}

 \paragraph{Automatic Evaluation} To evaluate the difficulty of the generated distractors, we used GPT-4o to assess their relative difficulty.
 Following the same methodology as the augmented dataset, we presented GPT-4o with cloze passages containing four options: the ground-truth answer, one original distractor, one easy distractor, and one hard distractor generated by our model.
-Additionally, we compared the difficulty differentiation of our model-generated distractors with those produced by GPT-4o in both 0-shot and 5-shot settings.
+Additionally, we compared with those produced by GPT-4o in both 0-shot and 5-shot settings.
 In the 5-shot setup, we provided examples from the augmented dataset, including eight easy and eight hard distractors for five randomly selected questions.
+The detailed prompt and few-shot setup used for GPT-4o distractor generation are provided in Appendix~\ref{sec:gpt4o_distractor_prompt}.

 Table~\ref{tab:model_dis_rel_diff} highlights the effectiveness of multitask training in generating distractors with distinct difficulty levels.
 The model trained with multitask learning outperforms the one fine-tuned only on the main task, showing a greater ability to differentiate between the hardest and easiest distractor categories.
-In the hard-difficulty setting, 73.65\% of the distractors from the ASDE + DDDE multitask model classify as \texttt{Hardest}, an improvement from 70.35\% in the single task setup.
+In the hard-difficulty setting, 73.25\% of the distractors from the ASDE + DDDE multitask model classify as \texttt{Hardest}, an improvement from 70.35\% in the single task setup.
 Similarly, for easy distractors, the proportion categorized as \texttt{Easiest} increases from 58.49\% to 64.23\%.
-Furthermore, we evaluated the quality of generated distractors by both automatic invalid ratio assessment and qualitative study, which confirms their high quality and effectiveness.
-In addition, we assessed the alignment of the generated distractors with those in both the original and augmented datasets, and we compared against a previous method on the original dataset.
-Finally, to further examine the generalizability of our method, we conducted additional experiments using other small large language models (sLLMs), which also demonstrated strong performance in generating high-quality distractors at controlled difficulty levels.
-For details, see Appendix~\ref{sec:dcdg_invalid},~\ref{sec:case_study},~\ref{sec:eval_orig_dataset}, and~\ref{sec:various_models} respectively.
+On the other hand, GPT-4o struggles with consistency, with only 33.54\% (0-shot) and 46.39\% (5-shot) of easy distractors classified as \texttt{Easiest} For hard distractors, GPT-4o's \texttt{Hardest} rate remains at 56.77\% (0-shot) and 53.81\% (5-shot), which is significantly lower than the proposed approach.

+As shown in Table~\ref{tab:model_dis_invalid}, the proposed model with multitask training also achieves notably low invalid ratio of only 0.2\% for easy distractors and 5.1\% for hard distractors.
+This significantly outperforms GPT-4o, where invalid distractors reach 16.9\% (0-shot hard) and 6.8\% (5-shot hard).